-13 When determining the maximum number of people allowed in a unit, the Occupancy Specialist may also take into account the actual size of the bedrooms in the unit, which may vary significantly from property to property.
+14 When determining the maximum number of people allowed in a unit, the Occupancy Specialist may also take into account the actual size of the bedrooms in the unit, which may vary significantly from property to property.

-- a.
-It will not be necessary for persons of different generations or opposite sex, to occupy the same bedroom, although they may do so at the request of the family. - b.
-Exceptions to the largest permissible unit size may be made as needed in cases of reasonable accommodation for a person with disabilities. - c.
-Two individuals of the opposite sex will not be required to share a bedroom, although they may do so at the request of the family. - d.
-Children who have an age difference of four or more years. - e.
-An unborn child may not be counted as a person in determining unit size. - f.
-Foster children will be included in determining unit size only if they will be in the unit for more than six months. - g.
-A child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school will be counted when determining unit size; however, family members not listed on the lease, such as those in the military, shall not be counted in determining unit size. - h.
+- counted when determining unit size; however, family members not listed on the lease, such as those in the military, shall not be counted in determining unit size. - h.
 A single head of household parent shall not be required to share a bedroom with his/her child, although they may do so at the request of the family. - i.
 A Live-in Aide may be assigned a bedroom. - 2.
 The local housing code standard of two persons per bedroom will be used as the standard for the smallest unit a family may be offered.
 Individual housing units with very small or very large bedrooms, or other specific situations that inhibit or encourage lower or higher levels of occupancy, may be permitted to establish lower or higher occupancy levels.
 CMHA will consider the size of the unit as well as the size and the number of bedrooms.
-Assignment of units by bedroom size may not have the effect of discriminating on the basis of familial status. - 3.
-The largest unit size that a family may be offered would provide no more than one bedroom per family member, taking into account family size and composition. - 4.
+Assignment of units by bedroom size may not have the effect of discriminating on the basis of familial status. - The largest unit size that a family may be offered would provide no more than one bedroom per family member, taking into account family size and composition. - 4.
 When a general occupancy family applies for housing, and each year when the waiting list is updated, some families will qualify for more than one-unit size.
 Based on the family's choice, CMHA will place the family on one wait list for any of the unit sizes for which that family chooses.
 A family that chooses to occupy the minimum size unit must agree not to request a transfer until their family size changes. - 5.
 When a family is actually offered a unit, if they no longer qualify for the unit size, they will remain on the wait list until the appropriate sized unit becomes available.
 The applicant will retain their preferences and date and time of application.
-This may mean that they may have to wait longer for a unit offer.

-6. The unit size standards shall be discussed with each applicant family that qualifies for more than one-unit size.
+This may mean that they may have to wait longer for a unit offer. - 6.
+The unit size standards shall be discussed with each applicant family that qualifies for more than one-unit size.
 Families will also be informed about their status and movement on the various waiting lists maintained by CMHA.
 Families shall be asked to declare, in writing, the waiting list(s) on which they wish to be placed.
 If a family requests a smaller unit size than would normally be assigned under the largest unit size standard, the family will be required to sign a statement agreeing to the unit assignment until their family size or circumstances change.
 At the family's request, CMHA shall change the family's site preference any time while the family is on the waiting list.